 A series of Best Practice national guidance literatures are to be produced in addition to those that have already been published for Mass Fatality Incident Deployment, Post Mortem Examinations on Friends & Relatives and Property & Valuables.

 In emergency situations workloads can be excessive and with a duty to maintain routine services, with minimum disruption, local resources may become overwhelmed.
-The AAPT, on behalf of UKDVI, maintains a register of APTs who can provide assistance as part of local or regional plans or nationally/internationally when requested by humanitarian / commercial organisations.
+UKDVI maintains a register of APTs who can provide assistance as part of local or regional plans or nationally/internationally when requested by humanitarian / commercial organisations.

 The AAPT has begun the process of establishing regional networks to help support, educate and update technologists at a local level.
 Each region is supported by a steering group.